 Cast a Line in the Kenai River

-A fishing location that is sure to test your skills is the Kenai River where you'll find sockeye, silver, pink, and king salmon cruising the waters.
+An activity that is sure to test your skills is fishing the Kenai River where you'll find sockeye, silver, pink, and king salmon cruising the waters.
 Fish from shore, use the services of a charter boat service, or hire a fishing guide to venture into out of the way locations.
 The abundance and variety of fish will test your skills fly fishing, shore fishing, or dropping a line from your boat.

 An added attraction can be found at Beluga Whale Lookout during late spring into early summer.
 Keep your eyes peeled for sightings of the whales that come to the area to catch their own salmon for dinner.

 The Russian River, situated on The Kenai Peninsula, has over 15,000 square miles to explore including land and water attractions and activities.
 When fishing is at the top of the list, it remains one of the most sought after destinations.

 Cook Inlet will also give you a run for your money in the clear stream with outstanding fishing for King Salmon, Pacific halibut, rainbow and steelhead trout, and Dolly Varden char.

 Rowing the Kenai River